matthewcpp/n64brew-gamejam-2021/README.md

 2. Ensure you have VS Code with the [Remote Containers](https://marketplace.visualstudio.com/items?itemName=ms-vscode-remote.remote-containers) extension installed.

 ### Environment Setup / Building
-run from git bash / powershell:
+Begin by ensuring the docker is currently running on your system. run from git bash / powershell:
 ```shell
 git clone --recursive https://github.com/matthewcpp/n64brew-gamejam-2021.git